Affordability

 Cost of car ownership

 The discussion above assumes the resident owns a car and leases a space.
-College Heights is designed to have ample mobility without owning a private car and encouraging bicycling, transit, and use of public cars.
 The design of the project makes it easy to live without a car.
 The costs of mobility in College Heights are in the HOA dues and using public cars, which add up to considerably less than car ownership.
-An estimate of savings shown in the table below is over 8,000 per year.
+An estimate of savings shown in the table below is over $8,000 per year.

 The parking spot lease rate alone is not a big deterrent to car ownership, but the cost of owning a car is.
-For many young urbanities, it’s too expensive, unnecessary, and even inconvenient.
+For many urbanities, it is expensive, unnecessary, and even inconvenient.
 A large number of people in the central Bay Area rely on walking, biking, ride services, and transit.
 College Heights has a cost of mobility below that of suburbia while providing comparable mobility.

 Cost savings from car-free living